c-sanders/Quaternion/README.md

 * #### Quaternions and their relationship to complex numbers.

-Quaternions can be thought of as an extension to complex numbers, that latter of which are most often prsented in a manner which is similar to the following;
+Quaternions can be thought of as an extension to complex numbers, that latter of which are most often presented in a manner which is similar to the following;

 ```
 c = a + ib